If you’ve been gardening a while, you may have noticed a decline in the appearance of your plants.

 If you want to go the organic route, here’s what to do:

 Use composted manure to amend your garden soil and add nitrogen.

-Manure is a natural fertilizer and soil amendment which improves the physical condition of your soil while bringing a wealth of nutrients, including nitrogen, to your garden.
+Manure is a natural fertilizer and soil amendment that improves the physical condition of your soil while bringing a wealth of nutrients, including nitrogen, to your garden.

 All sorts of manure will work well.

 The most commonly used is cow manure, but the horse, goat, chicken, sheep, and rabbit manure also work very well.

 If you have any of these sorts of livestock, composting the manure and using it for the garden is just good manure management.